waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Druid/Tranquility.md

       };
     ```

-    Synchronize the configuration file to all nodes in the Druid cluster, and place it to a specific directory such as /tmp/kafka/kafka\_client\_jaas.conf.
+    Synchronize the configuration file to all nodes in the Druid cluster and place it in a specific directory, such as /tmp/kafka/kafka\_client\_jaas.conf.

 5. In overlord.jvm of the Druid configuration page: